MacBook Air (Apple silicon): Reception

 The M2 MacBook Air was generally well received.
 Several reviewers praised the new design, as well as the improved display, performance, and webcam.
 Dan Seifert of The Verge described it as "a success on virtually every level".
 The price increase over the M1 model was noted, with most concluding that the M1 model was a better value.
 Due to a lack of active cooling, the M2 can overheat on high workloads, leading to thermal throttling issues.

 In the 256 GB model of the M2 MacBook Air, there was only one NAND chip present.
 This resulted in a slower SSD, with read speeds 40 to 50% slower and write speeds 15 to 30% slower than the 256 GB M1 model.

+The M4 MacBook Air was positively received by critics, with Brenda Stolyar of Wired praising its great performance, bright display, updated webcam, long battery life, and double the base memory.
+Mark Spoonauer of Tom's Guide called it "the best MacBook for most people and for me the top laptop for most people, period.